 At CBO, I feel valued as a team member and appreciate the culture of continuous learning.
 As we tackle projects together, I know that my colleagues consider my interests and opportunities for growth.
 Although my stay here is temporary, I cherish the intellectually stimulating work and the inclusive, collaborative, and enthusiastic atmosphere.

 As a CBO intern, you would work closely with CBO’s experts on substantive projects that support the agency’s mission to serve the Congress.
 Our internships will help you to lay the foundation for thinking critically about public policy and help you to understand the relationship between analysis and policymaking.
 CBO’s interns, who are generally graduate students in economics, public policy, health policy, or a related field, frequently return to CBO as analysts after graduation.

 CBO’s visiting scholars strengthen the vital links between the agency and the broader community of public policy analysts.
 CBO’s nonpartisan, objective analysis covers the wide array of activities that affect the federal budget and the economy, and so demands that the agency have an extensive reach.

 Visiting scholars work at CBO for a limited period—usually one year or less—on policy-related research.
 As a visiting scholar, you have a unique opportunity to address complex budgetary and economic policy issues.
 Scholars are typically professors on sabbatical or senior staff on leave from other organizations.
-If you are interested and meet the qualifications, you should contact Nancy Fahey (202-226-2628) for more information.
+If you are interested and meet the qualifications, you should contact Human Resources (202-226-2628) for more information.